 The Program Office is organized into five primary functions: Network Administration, Management, Meetings and Trainings, Data and Publications, and Quality Management.
-Network Administration includes five networks, two analytical laboratories, and the Network Equipment Depot, all mentioned under Section B. The Program Office carries out these primary functions with the technical and administrative auidance of the EC.
+Network Administration includes five networks, the analytical laboratory, and the Network Equipment Depot, all mentioned under Section

+B. The Program Office carries out these primary functions with the technical and administrative guidance of the EC.